hassantahhan/iamcanary/README.md

 The total cost of the Lambda function is estimated to be less than $1 USD/month, when the Lambda and CloudWatch free usage tiers are not included.

 ## Output
-The Lambda function will throuw an exception when the canary test fails.
-Consider triggering the Lambda function periodically, creating a CloudWatch alarm, and configuring a notification email when the canary fails.
-The serverless.yml file will help you automatically configure these three steps.
-You will need to change the principal source arn and action list and add your email in the serverless.yml.
+The Lambda function will throw an exception when the canary test fails.
+I suggest to consider triggering the Lambda function periodically, creating a CloudWatch alarm for the lambda function error metric, and configuring a notification email when the canary fails.
+The serverless.yml file is provided to help you automatically configure these three steps.
+When deploying using the serverless.yml file, you need to update the principal source arn and action list and also include your notification email address.